top of page

 NAMI Clackamas | Milwaukie, OR

-Summary: We are searching for a half-time* Events Coordinator to coordinate our annual
+Summary: We are searching for a half-time* Latiné Outreach and Education Coordinator to

-needed.
-This individual works closely with other members of the NAMI Clackamas staff team,
+other members of the NAMI Clackamas staff team, volunteers, and clients to execute outreach

 About Us: NAMI Clackamas is the grassroots non-profit organization providing free mental